MuhammadMooazam/NodeMCU-ESP8266-Series/README.md

 4) NodeMCU WiFi Access Point
 5) Controlling Devices From HTML Webpage using NodeMCU
 6) Sending data from NodeMCU to ThingSpeak Cloud
-7) HTTP GET Request using NodeMCU
+7) HTTP GET Request using NodeMCU using DHT11
-8) Sending Tweet on Twitter using NodeMCU
+8) HTTP POST Request using NodeMCU using Twitter
-9) NodeMCU Home Automation using Blynk
+9) NodeMCU LED Control using Blynk 2.0 Cloud Application
+10) NodeMCU DHT11 Sensor data transmission using Blynk 2.0 Cloud Application